Purpose of this Manual

 Office of Field Experience in the College of Nursing is responsible for managing the practicum application process, ensuring that students’ practicum meets program requirements, and supporting students through the practicum process.
 Office of Field Experience staff are dedicated to supporting nursing students through the practicum process from the time students enter the program until their last practicum has been completed.

-The Office of Field Experience also provides technological resources to assist students in identifying appropriate field sites.
+The Office of Field Experience also provides technological resources to assist students in identifying appropriate practicum sites.
 The Office of Field Experience maintains a database of active Affiliation Agreements (known as the Affiliation Agreement Module or Module) with healthcare facilities across the world.
 The Module is searchable, and students are encouraged to explore sites where Walden has an existing Affiliation Agreement in place.

 The Office of Field Experience is comprised of a team of field experience coordinators.
 Field experience coordinators are Walden employees who help students understand the practicum policies and procedures.
 Their role is to answer questions about the practicum application process; to assist students in identifying qualified practicum sites and preceptors, and in the instances, when necessary, support students by conducting outreach to potential sites and preceptors on students’ behalf; to review materials to help students ensure that they have completed all required application and documentation; and generally to assist with the practicum application and approval process, Field experience coordinators serve as a conduit between Faculty, students, sites, and others throughout the process, and they work collaboratively with the specialization coordinators and the program director throughout the practicum approval process.
 Once practicum applications have been approved, the field experience coordinators ensure that students are enrolled in their appropriate practicum courses.